 I’m Wendy Young and I help business owners manage their online reputations.
 This newsletter is all about sharing helpful and practical tips for the business owner who does it all.
 If you’d like to unsubscribe, the link is at the bottom of the email… but I hope you stick around!

-We started a new series in the newsletter discussing SEO, what it is, and how you can use this knowledge to benefit your business.
+This is the second issue in a new series for the newsletter in which we are discussing SEO, what it is, and how you can use this knowledge to benefit your business.

 Today, we’re going to talk about more ways to optimize your website.
 We already discussed (and explained step-by-step) how to compress your images to speed up the load time of your website… if you missed it, you can catch the past issues of my newsletter HERE.